-d) Required Research and Citation Workshop: As part of the Upper Level Writing Requirement, all students must complete a Research and Citation Workshop with the Law School's Reference Librarians sometime during the second, third, or fourth year of Law School.
+- d) Required Research and Citation Workshop: As part of the Upper Level Writing Requirement, all students must complete a Research and Citation Workshop with the Law School's Reference Librarians sometime during the second, third, or fourth year of Law School.
 Alternatively, completion of the Advanced Legal Research course will satisfy this requirement.
 In addition, some upper level seminars used to fulfill the Upper Level Writing Requirement that also incorporate a Research and Citation Workshop will satisfy the requirement.
-All students must submit a Certificate of Completion, signed by a Reference Librarian, in order to complete successfully this research and citation component of the Upper Level Writing Requirement.

-D. Upper Level Skills Requirement: Students must successfully complete the two components of the ULSR:

-1.A minimum of 6_credits of coursework in courses approved by the Faculty Curriculum Committee as upper level skills courses and
+All students must submit a Certificate of Completion, signed by a Reference Librarian, in order to complete successfully this research and citation component of the Upper Level Writing Requirement. - D. Upper-Level Skills Requirement.
+Students must successfully complete a total of 6 credits of coursework in courses approved by the Faculty Curriculum Committee as upper-level skills courses.
+This requirement can be satisfied by choosing Option 1 or Option 2, below.